This is a suggested eight days travel itinerary for Guatemala that includes Antigua, Lake Atitlán & Tikal.

 Why Travel To Guatemala

-- Ancient civilization, historical sites & ruins
+- Fascinating historical sites and ruins

 - Colorful colonial towns